Ładoś Group

 Ładoś Group, Bernese Group (grupa berneńska or grupa Ładosia, groupe bernois) is a name given to a group of Polish diplomats and Jewish activists who during Second World War elaborated in Switzerland a system of illegal production of Latin American passports aimed at saving European Jews from the Holocaust.
+It is estimated that thanks to the action about 10,000 people were saved from being sent to German extermination camps.

 Composition of the group

 The group consisted of four diplomats from the Polish Legation in Bern, a representative of the RELICO Assistance Committee for the Jewish Victims of the War established by the World Jewish Congress and a representative of Agudat Israel.
 Five out of six members had Polish citizenship, while half of them were Jewish.

 The members of the Ładoś Group were: